Table of Contents. Sei vs. Solana

 Security and Decentralization

 Solana has faced criticism over decentralization due to the high hardware requirements for running a validator, potentially limiting the number of users who can actively participate in network consensus.
-Additionally, it has experienced several network outages, highlighting concerns about stability and security.
+While validator requirements remain resource-intensive, initiatives like stake-weighted QoS and ongoing work on client diversity (e.g., Firedancer) aim to address decentralization concerns.
+Still, occasional performance hiccups in 2024 renewed debate about centralization risks.

 Sei is still proving itself in terms of security, with its focused approach potentially offering better protection against specific types of attacks, such as those commonly seen in DeFi platforms.
-However, as a newer network, the real test will be its ability to handle large-scale adoption without compromising security.
+Sei has yet to face a major exploit, but third-party audits and continuous improvements in validator liveness monitoring are in progress to reinforce its credibility.
+The network has prioritized MEV mitigation and censorship resistance, especially critical in DeFi-heavy environments.

 The Pros and Cons.
 Sei vs Solana